edgarfrancisco2022/HyperbolicTimeChamber/README.md

 ## Challenges
 In building this app we encountered three major challenges.
 1. Keeping a "Demo Project" in local storage while keeping all created projects in a database.
-This made the frontend logic a lot more
-   complex than initially expected.
+This made the frontend logic a lot more complex than initially expected.
 3. Intercomponent Communication.
 For each major user action, events have to travel through several components and services, this also proved to be more difficult than initially expected.
-5. Saving the state of each project (expanded or collapsed), as each user action from logging in, to adding and deleting session, to
-   creating or deleting a project, and even page reload required a slightly different implementation.
+5. Saving the state of each project (expanded or collapsed), as each user action from logging in, to adding and deleting session, to creating or deleting a project, and even page reload required a slightly different implementation.

 ## Solutions
-1. Two services were created in the frontend to keep the data, one for the Demo Project and one for all projects (including both the Demo
-   Project and projects stored in the database).
+1. Two services were created in the frontend to keep the data, one for the Demo Project and one for all projects (including both the Demo Project and projects stored in the database).
 This made Demo Project, which had to be linked to the project stored in local storage more managable.
-2. Use of Angular Observables from Angular RxJS, specifically BehaviorSubject<<boolean>>, which were kept in services, and to which components subscribe upon component initiation turned out to be a simple and "clean" solution to the problem of Intercomponent
+2. Use of Angular Observables from Angular RxJS, specifically BehaviorSubject<<boolean>>, which were kept in services, and to which components subscribe upon component initiation turned out to be a simple and "clean" solution to the problem of Intercomponent Communication.
-   Communication.
 3. A "brute force" solution was implemented to solve this problem.
 We used boolean variables to indicate which type of user action to handle, and using if statements we created a slightly different implementation for each.
-This is might not the cleanest solution, but    we were relieved that in the end it worked:
+This is might not the cleanest solution, but in th eend we were relieved that worked:

   ```getAllProjects(user: User) {
     this.projectsService.getAllProjects(user).subscribe(